valdirsantos714/account-management-api/README.md

 ## How to make Requests

-Place in Postman or any other collaboration platform for API development the link `http://localhost:8080/` with the following endpoints:
+Place in Postman or any other collaboration platform for API development the link `http://localhost:8080` with the following endpoints:

 - `GET /product` - To return a list of all users, account or products.

+- `GET /product/{id}` - To return a specific object.

 - `POST /product` - To save a new object to the database.